-Labour and Employment Comparative Guide - Employment and HR - Japan
+Labour and Employment Comparative Guide

 - the re-employment of elderly employees.

 Collective agreements may also regulate the relationship between employers and unions – for example, they may require labour management consultation or prior consent before certain decisions are made (eg, redundancies, closures or business transfers).
-Labour management agreements are designed to exempt employers from criminal penalties under the Labour Standards Law (eg, the obligation to make and file a so-called ‘Article 36' agreement to have the right to request overtime from employees) or deal with the special treatment of employees (eg, restrictions on care leave eligibility).
+Labour management agreements are designed to:

+- exempt employers from criminal penalties under the Labour Standards Act (eg, the obligation to make and file a so-called 'Article 36' agreement to have the right to request overtime from employees); or

+- deal with the special treatment of employees (eg, restrictions on care leave eligibility).

 The breakdown of negotiations may sometimes result in labour dispute actions being taken.
-Provided the action taken is not beyond the pale and within the justified acts of a labour union, it will not give rise to civil or criminal sanctions.
-Engaging in so-called ‘concerted activities' is a right guaranteed under the Constitution and the Labour Union Law.
-Generally speaking, strikes, walkouts, slowdowns (occupation of the workplace) and picketing without the use of physical force are fair labour dispute actions; while physical violence, sabotage or destruction intended to damage facilities or machinery or wilfully cause product defects, and invasion of the privacy of members of management (eg, distributing leaflets or using loudspeakers outside the premises or the residence of management members to damage their reputation) are considered beyond the scope of fair labour dispute actions.
+Provided that the action taken is not beyond the pale and within the justified acts of a labour union, it will not give rise to civil or criminal sanctions.
+Engaging in so-called 'concerted activities' is a right guaranteed under the Constitution and the Labour Union Act.
+Generally speaking, the following are deemed to constitute fair labour dispute actions:

 2.4 How are data protection rules applied in the workforce and how does this affect employees' privacy rights?

-The Personal Information Protection Law (PIPL) regulates, among other things, the collection, storage and use of personal information, including employee-related information.
+The Personal Information Protection Act (PIPA) regulates, among other things, the collection, storage and use of personal information, including employee-related information.
 The Ministry of Health, Labour and Welfare has issued guidelines on handling employees' personal data.
-Infringements of the guidelines can lead to fines, compensation claims from aggrieved employees or regulatory action.
-Sectoral guidelines have been issued.
+Infringements of the guidelines can lead to:

-The monitoring of employee email, internet and telephone usage and closed-circuit television recording are permissible, provided that they are carried out in accordance with the PIPL and its guidelines.
-The Personal Information Protection Commission's guidelines on the PIPL state that employers should:
+The monitoring of employee email, internet and telephone usage and closed-circuit television recording are permissible, provided that they are carried out in accordance with PIPA and its guidelines.
+The Personal Information Protection Commission's guidelines on PIPA state that employers should:

 - specify the purpose of the monitoring and cover such monitoring in internal rules such as the work rules;